Was your flight cancelled? Claims that you should not miss out on

 |DY||Norwegian Air International||1,0%|

-Flight cancellation: How to enforce your flight right
+Flight cancellation: How to enforce your passenger right

 Fortunately, compensation claims are not only valid on the day of travel but can be claimed up to 3 years backdated.
 This allows passengers to prioritize their immediate problems such as organizing alternative transportation and leave the admin and worry about the claim submission and flight cancellation compensation letter for when they arrive home.